Hidigital btc (HDBTC) Self Reported Market Capitalization Achieves $7.33 Billion

-Hidigital btc (HDBTC) traded flat against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on June 26th.
-One Hidigital btc token can currently be purchased for $3.49 or 0.00020906 BTC on popular cryptocurrency exchanges.
-Hidigital btc has a market cap of $7.33 billion and approximately $36,275.18 worth of Hidigital btc was traded on exchanges in the last day.
-In the last seven days, Hidigital btc has traded 0.2% lower against the U.S. dollar.
+Hidigital btc (HDBTC) traded flat against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on July 1st.
+Over the last seven days, Hidigital btc has traded down 0.2% against the U.S. dollar.
+Hidigital btc has a market capitalization of $7.33 billion and approximately $36,275.18 worth of Hidigital btc was traded on exchanges in the last 24 hours.
+One Hidigital btc token can currently be purchased for $3.49 or 0.00020906 BTC on exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.